 What is a graduate research assistant?

-Graduate research assistants participate in research program activities or support a departmental research effort—this can apply to your graduate degree as a research component.
+Graduate research assistants participate in research program activities or support a departmental research effort, work that can usually apply to your graduate degree as a research component.